Welcome, and thank you for visiting. My name is Sam.

 Counselling can sometimes be challenging, and hard work, but it should never feel unsafe.
 My practice is trauma informed and your emotional safety will be at the centre of our relationship.
 We will work at a pace that fits for you, covering the areas of your life that feel important.
 Counselling can be enlightening and life changing - it is a responsible choice and a step towards putting yourself first and developing a healthier relationship with yourself and with others.

-Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy - and without judgement.
-Thoughts and feelings can be expressed freely, in confidence, and at your own pace.
+Counselling takes place in a safe space in Royston, where I will listen with sensitivity and empathy - and without judgement.
+You can express your feelings and thoughts freely, and at your own pace.

-Many people face difficulties in their everyday lives that can be hard to get on top of.
-By sharing and exploring these difficulties in counselling, you can gain a greater insight into the problems you are facing and why.
+We all face difficulties that can be hard to get on top of.
+By sharing and exploring these difficulties with a professional who isn't involved in your daily life, you can gain a greater insight into the problems you are facing and why.

 Counselling can help you to understand why you act in a certain way or react to people or situations the way you do.
 With this awareness you can start to manage and resolve difficulties and make better, healthier choices moving forward.